HotPocketHPE/mhguide/mhguide.md

 Avoiding the hitbox of the roar, wind, or tremor will also avoid the corresponding effect, so you can either move out of their range or use [Invincibility Frames](#invincibility-frames).

 > Example: Any Weapon vs. Nargacuga.
 Nargacuga can hit you while you are stunned from its roar!
 How rude.
-To avoid this, simply walk away from it as it gets ready to roar.
+To avoid this, simply walk away as it gets ready to roar.
 The roar's hitbox is very short-range, so you won't be stunned.

 Many weapons have attacks that can resist weak wind pressure.
 Use this to get extra hits in and close distance.